If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 These tips will help you do that.

-1. Use a color that stands out your CTA button
+1. Use a color that helps your CTA button stand out

 First, your call-to-action button should be a color, preferably not white, gray, or black.
 Beyond that, however, it should be a color that stands out.